ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **b)** You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
 You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/tjuLog1).
 You can exclude all custom branding icon patches to get the YT Music icon.

-**c)** If you are from Canada, include the `Spoof App Version` patch, which allows users to bypass the radio-only restriction that is in Canada and some other countries.
+**c)** If you are from Canada, include the `Spoof App Version` patch, which allows users to bypass the radio-only restriction that is in Canada.
 Additional setup is in step 4 of the guide.

 When you are done selecting the patches that you want, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 Take screenshots of any errors / failures that occur to make troubleshooting easier.